fai1604/fai1604/README.md

 - I'm a sophomore Computer Science student, majoring in Software Engineering, at University of Malaya.
 - I'm focusing mostly on full-stack development.
 I'm currently learning and exploring React.js while polishing my JavaScript skills.
-- My skills include HTML, CSS and Javascript.
+- My skills include HTML, CSS, Javascript and Node.js.
 - For back-end framework, I use Express.js.
 - For front-end framework, I use SemanticUI and Bootstrap 4.
 - To contact me, you can email me at mohamadfairuz1604@gmail.com